inveniosoftware/docs-invenio-rdm/docs/develop/index.md

 did in the [Preview section](../preview/index.md).
 Feel free to use your own project name.

-!!! warning "New pre-requisite: set FLASK_ENV=development"
+!!! warning "Pre-requisite: set FLASK_ENV=development"
     To be able to modify assets and work on dependent modules, the environment variable `FLASK_ENV` must be set to `development` in your shell for all subsequent operations.
     This was not needed when running `invenio-cli containerize` since everything runs in